Prague Experience logoPrague tourist information & travel guide logo

 Czech people are proud of their currency.
 If you wish to pay in cash, the majority of shops, bars, cafés and tourist attractions in Prague only accept Czech Crowns (CZK).
 Some larger hotels, shops and restaurants accept Euros (EUR) too, but not all.

-The trend may be towards cashless payments, but it is advisable to carry some Czech Crowns.
-Small businesses and market stalls often prefer it, and some only accept payment in cash.
+The trend may be towards cashless payments, but it is advisable to carry some Czech Crowns to pay for incidentals (drinks, snacks, souvenirs, etc.).
+Small businesses and market stall holders often prefer, or even insist on payment in cash.

 Currency exchange: where to find the best exchange rates in Prague